-The 2017 Operating budget is 2.5% higher than the 2016 forecast, due to increase pension contributions, higher material cost as railcars come off warranty and costs related to additional service levels, and debt service payments due on 2014 capital bonds.
-Increases were offset by higher advertising, charter and concession revenue, and savings in fuel.
+The 2018 Operating budget is 3.22% higher than the 2017 forecast, due to increase pension contributions, higher material cost as railcars come off warranty and older fleet cars require additional maintenance work to remain in service, increase fuel and power costs, and contractual services.
+Increases in expenditures were offset in part by 2017cost reduction measures.

-System-generated revenue is projected to be \$686.3 million in 2017, representing a 1.45% increase from 2016 forecast.
-This increase is primarily due to the implementation of a full year State's subsidy for reduced fares.
-Public funding is projected to be \$837.9 million, representing a 3.3% increase over 2016 forecast.
-Per the Regional Transit Authority (RTA), which sets public funding estimates for the three service boards (CTA, Metra and Pace), sales taxes are expected to grow by 4 percent in 2017.
-The estimate is in line with Moody's forecasts for sales tax growth in the Chicago area.
+System-generated revenue is projected to be \$707.6 million in 2018, representing an 8.74% increase from the 2017 forecast.
+This increase is primarily due to the implementation of a 2018 fare increase, the Full Year State's subsidy for student reduce fares, and from the newly implemented fee on ride hailing services that is dedicated to fund transit improvement projects.
+Fees are to be collected from the City of Chicago for funding transit improvements.

+Public funding is projected to be \$806.9 million, representing a 1.0% increase over 2017 forecast.
+Per the Regional Transit Authority (RTA), which sets public funding estimates for the three service boards (CTA, Metra, and Pace), net regional sales taxes are expected to grow by 2.8 percent in 2018.

-The Chicago-area unemployment rate has dropped from as high as 10.4 percent in 2010 to 5.4 percent in 2016.
-The total number of employed in the Chicago region is 4.6 million in 2016; and reflects a 1.2 percent increase in payroll in the Chicago area from 2015 to 2016 year-to-date.
-This is the sixth consecutive year of gains in employment and the highest total since 2008, before the recession.
-The economic recovery is expected to continue to increase public funding from sales tax receipts.
-Final estimates from 2016 show a public funding total of \$787.6 million, an increase of 4.4% over 2015 receipts.
+The Chicago-area unemployment rate has dropped from as high as 10.4 percent in 2010 to 4.7 percent in 2017.
+The total number of non-farm employed in the Chicago region is 4.73 million as of November 2017; an reflects a 0.6 percent increase in payroll in the Chicago area from 2016 to 2017 year-to-date.
+This is the seventh consecutive year of gains in employment and the highest total since 2008, before the recession.
+The economic recovery is expected to continue to increase public funding from gross sales tax receipts.
+However, 2017 estimates show a public funding total of \$799.0 million, a decrease of 1.3% over 2016 receipts The 2017 decrease is due to unexpected State funding cuts where the State made a 10% reduction to Public Transportation Funds that match the collected sales tax receipts and has placed a 2% surcharge for the collection of these taxes .

-Overall, CTA's 2017 budget supports initiatives to enhance the customer experience, safety and security and workforce development.
-Safety and security continues to remain a top priority where the CTA continues to work closely with our partners in the federal government to implement the nation's first Safety Management System Program, designed to enhance the culture of safety among the agency's 11,000 employees.
+Overall, CTA's 2018 budget supports initiatives to enhance the customer experience, safety, and security and workforce development.
+Safety and security continues to remain a top priority where the CTA continues to work closely with our partners in the federal government to implement the nation's first Safety Management System Program, designed to enhance the culture of safety among the agency's 9,940 employees (as of the fall 2017).

-The budget includes public art, diversity programs, a Vocational Mechanics Program, and the Second Chance Program.
-The Second Chance Program continues to provide valuable job skills and career opportunities to Chicago residents who meet with challenges re-entering the workforce.
-CTA will continue to leverage technology for customers, from expansion of transit tracker to new features on the Ventra fare payment app.
+The budget includes public art, diversity programs, and the Second Chance Program.
+The Second Chance Program continues to provide valuable skills and career opportunities to Chicago residents who meet with challenges re-entering the workforce.
+To date, more than 800 job candidates have entered into program and more than 225 participants have secured permanent employment.
+CTA will also continue to leverage technology for customers, from expansion of transit tracker to new features on the Ventra fare payment app.